rennoy/equilibrium-votes/README.md

 questions specifically related to the community’s lack of power in these elections against a concentrated growing BP power.

 The [controversy](https://www.coindesk.com/everyones-worst-fears-about-eos-are-proving-true) around the increased concentration of China-located EOS holders/voters is on everyone's lips.
-A small number of BPs that holds or controls the majority of circulating EOS represents a significant risk over the network’s integrity.
+A small number of BPs that holds a majority of EOS tokens could, in extreme scenarios, represent a significant risk over the network’s integrity.
 One reason is that 15 colluding BPs have the power to approve or reject a new block and trigger a hard fork.

 A BP can vote for its own candidacy, or maliciously bribe voters.
 It can produce/acquire more EOS with the rewards, or with the ill-gotten proceeds from selling their excess EOS votes, so they can secure their dominant position even further.
 The cycle